TIRTAGT/LCDirectLAN/README.md

 - Manual IP and Port input for joining lobby.

-- Supports automatic join configuration via DNS (SRV, TXT, A)
+- Supports automatic join configuration via DNS (SRV, TXT, AAAA, A)

 - Custom Username support, not related to the Steam Username.